Tarow/dockdns/README.md

 log:
   level: debug # Optional, Log level, one of 'debug', 'info', 'warn' or 'error'.
 Defaults to 'info'
-  format: simple # Output of the log format, 'simple' or 'json'.
+  format: simple # Optional, output of the log format, 'simple' or 'json'.
 Defaults to 'simple'

 provider:
   name: cloudflare # Name of the provider.
 Currently only Cloudflare is supported